cdeck3r/3DScanner/docs/watchdog.md

 # Watchdog

 All nodes utilize a hardware watchdog.
 If the systems unexpectedly stalls, the watchdog will issue a reboot.
 It is configured via the systemd's `system.conf` file.
 After an additional reboot, it is active.
 The system manager keeps the watchdog device `/dev/watchdog` open.
-An access via will result `sudo wdctl` in an error indicating effectively an active watchdog.
+An access via `sudo wdctl` will result in an error indicating effectively an active watchdog.

-There is only a minimum on configuration parameters used.
+There is only a minimum configuration parameters used.
 The nodes use the plain hardware watchdog.
 No additional watchdog package is installed to allow the definition of other ressources, e.g. files, network reachability, to part of the watchdog.

 ## Rationale